RealDreammaker/Hawaii-Rainfall-and-Temperature-Analysis/README.md

 ### Temperature Analysis II

 * I am looking to take a trip from August first to August seventh of this year, but worried that the weather will be less than ideal.
 Using historical data in the dataset, I found out what the temperature has previously looked like.
-* I plotted the min, avg, and max temperature.
+* I plotted the minimum, average, and maximum temperature.
 Note: y error bar (YERR) is the peak-to-peak (TMAX-TMIN) value:</br>
 ![temperature](Images/temperature.png)